kandicepereira82/Vibecode-Studentopia-repo/README.md

 ### Best Practices
 - Use double quotes for strings with apostrophes
-- Avoid alerts; use custom modals instead
+- Avoid native alerts; use CustomAlert component instead
 - All user-facing text should use `t()` translation function
 - Use Pressable instead of TouchableOpacity
 - Dismiss keyboard on scroll/tap outside input
+- Use individual Zustand selectors to prevent unnecessary re-renders

 ### Performance
 - Individual Zustand selectors to avoid re-renders